 113 Jane Street

-The Jane Hotel is a historical treasure.
+The Jane Hotel is a historical treasure and a place where history buffs will love to stay.
 Her claim to fame is that the survivors of the Titanic stayed at this hotel in 1912.
-The hotel was relatively new at that time, completed in 1908 and formerly named the American Seaman’s Friend Society Sailors’ Home and Institute.
-The hotel, restored in 2008, features the style of the early 1900’s, with bellhops in period costume and stuffed monkeys donning fez hats.
-The Captain’s Cabin has private bath, but dormitory-style accommodations are also available at this location.
+The hotel was relatively new at that time, completed in 1908, and formerly named the American Seaman’s Friend Society Sailors’ Home and Institute.
+The hotel, restored in 2008, features the style of the early 1900s, with bellhops in period costumes and stuffed monkeys donning fez hats.
+The Captain’s Cabin has a private bath, but dormitory-style accommodations are also available at this location.

 New York City is known as the city that never sleeps.
-When it is time for a few zzz’s to get you through the next day, plan ahead and sleep cheap in New York City with these budget-friendly options.
+But when it is time for a few zzz’s to get you through the next day, plan ahead and sleep comfortably in New York City with these unique and memorable options.